 - Your second and final request may be submitted no earlier than 30 days prior to the payment deadline of the 90 day extension (between day 150 and 180).
 Your payment due date will be extended an additional 180 days.

 You can make partial payments of IRS fines through the SafeRoads portal.

 - if the remaining balance is $100 or less, you must pay the entire remaining balance

 Participating Alberta registry agents cannot accept partial payments of current Notice of Administrative Penalty fines.
 Current fine payments made at a participating Alberta registry agent must be made in full.
 Partial payment is only available for overdue fines.

-The due date and amount owing for your fine can be found on your Notice of Administrative Penalty and in your notice details in the SafeRoads portal.
+Find the due date and amount owing for your fine in your notice details in the SafeRoads portal.
 You have 90 days to pay from the date your notice was issued, if you need more time, you can request more time to pay through the SafeRoads portal.

 If you do not pay the full amount of your fine by the due date, your fine will be overdue.

 If you do not pay your penalty by the due date: